 (U) In addition to specific instructions to personnel directly involved in certain incidents of noncompliance discussed in Section 4, the agencies and the joint oversight team have also continued their training efforts to ensure compliance with the targeting and minimization procedures.
-NSA continued to administer the compliance training course implemented in the prior reporting period.
-All NSA personnel are required to complete this course on an annual basis in order to gain access to raw Section 702 acquisitions.
+NSA updated its compliance training course in November 2016.
+All NSA personnel are required to complete this course on an annual basis in order to gain or maintain access to raw Section 702 data.
 Additionally, NSA continued providing training on a more informal and ad hoc basis by issuing training reminders and compliance advisories to analysts concerning new or updated guidance to maintain compliance with the Section 702 procedures.
-These training reminders and compliance advisories are e-mailed to individual analysts and maintained on an internal agency website where personnel can obtain information about specific types of Section 702-related issues and compliance matters.
-CIA continues to provide regular FISA training at least twice a year to all of the attorneys it embeds with CIA operational personnel.
-Additionally, CIA has a required training program for anyone handling raw Section 702-acquired data that provides hands-on experience with handling and minimizing Section 702-acquired data, as well as the Section 702 nomination process; during this reporting period, CIA continued to implement this training, which is required for all personnel who nominate facilities to NSA and/or minimize Section 702-acquired communications.
-FBI has similarly continued implementing its online training programs regarding Section 702 nominations, minimization, and other related requirements.
-Completion of these FBI online training programs is required of all FBI personnel who request access to Section 702 information.
-NSD and FBI have also conducted inperson trainings at multiple FBI field offices.
-For example, during this current reporting period, NSD and FBI continued to provide additional focused training at FBI field offices on the Section
+Those training reminders and compliance advisories are e-mailed to individual analysts and maintained on an internal agency website where personnel can obtain information about specific types of Section 702-related issues and compliance matters.

+(U) CIA continues to provide regular FISA training at least twice a year to all of the attorneys it embeds with CIA operational personnel.
+Additionally, CIA has a required training program for anyone handling raw Section 702-acquired data that provides hands-on experience with handling and minimizing Section 702-acquired data, as well as the Section 702 nomination process;